inductiveautomation/ignition-sdk-examples/perspective-component/README.md

   other tools handle the actual bundling of assets, css, and other supporting dependencies.
 Think of typescript as the java compiler without jars or resources.
 It just takes typescript files in, and emits the javascript files.
 * [Webpack](https://webpack.js.org/) - the 'bundler' that we use to take the javascript emitted by the typescript compiler and turn it into an actual package that includes necessary assets, dependencies, generates sourcemaps, etc.
-* tslint - a 'linter', which basically is a configurable code-format checker.
-Tslinter acts much like checkstyle for java.
-You configure the code formatting, and the linter will complain if your code doesn't fit the settings.

 More documentation incoming, and the web/README.md contains a lot of information about the typescript build process.